Howard Charles Green: Opposition career

 He was first elected to the House of Commons of Canada in the 1935 federal election as a Conservative from Vancouver, British Columbia in the election which saw the defeat of Prime Minister R. B. Bennett's government.
 He served as a Member of Parliament (MP) for 28 years.
 Between his first election in 1935 and the 1949 federal election he was MP for the riding of Vancouver South.
 From 1949 until he was voted out of office, he represented the riding of Vancouver Quadra.

 In 1942, he was a candidate at the party's leadership convention, and placed fourth.
 At the same convention, the Conservative Party changed its name to the Progressive Conservative Party of Canada.

+In 1946, after the sudden death of Royal Maitland, the leader of the British Columbia Progressive Conservatives, Green was courted for the job.
+Green's leadership would have solved a political problem: under the party's coalition agreement with the Liberal Party, the Conservatives were entitled to the ministerial portfolio of Attorney General, but the party had no other lawyers in caucus; Green, a barrister, would be suited to the job.
+However, Premier John Hart got around the problem by appointing a Liberal as attorney general while naming two more Tories to cabinet.
+With the post of attorney general no longer available, Green declined to seek the leadership.

 Green was a fierce critic of Louis St. Laurent and Lester B. Pearson's actions in the Suez Crisis.
 In the debate upon Pearson's return from the United Nations, Green said the Liberal government "by its actions in the Suez crisis, has made this month of November 1956, the most disgraceful period for Canada in the history of this nation," and that it was "high time Canada had a government which will not knife Canada's best friends in the back."